 Sciatica pain: Pain from the sciatic nerve tends to start in the lower back and radiate to the buttocks and to the front or side of the hip.
 It may be described in different ways because of nerve inflammation.
 Some typical descriptive terms used for the pain of sciatica include sharp, stabbing, or burning.
 The pain of sciatica may be made worse with straightening the knee, which stretches the sciatic nerve and may make it difficult to stand from a sitting position, or walk with a full stride.
 There may be associated numbness and tingling in the leg or foot.

-Arthritis: May be described as a click, catch, or feeling that range of motion is somehow limited.
+Arthritis: Pain from arthritis may be described as a click, catch, or feeling that range of motion is somehow limited.
 Usually, there is pain almost immediately that does not get better as activity continues.
 Pain from arthritis tends to be worse after a period of inactivity and gets better as the joint “warms up” with use.
-But as activity increases, the pain will return.
+But as activity increases, the arthritis pain will return.
+Arthritis treatment includes utilizing physical therapy to offer arthritis relief.
+We help you strengthen and stretch the surrounding muscles to reduce the arthritis pain and inflammation.

 Labral tear: Symptoms of a labral tear include pain in the hip or groin.
 A clicking or locking of the joint can occur.
 Stiffness and restricted mobility in the hip joint is likely.
 Symptoms may come on suddenly following an impact or trauma but can also develop gradually if the joint progressively degenerates.